archway-network/archway/releasing-archway.md

     (X.Y.0-rc.W | W > 0) as necessary.
 - X.Y.0 (Branch: release-X.Y)
   - Final release, cut from the release-X.Y branch.
-  - X.Y.1-rc.0 will be tagged at the same commit on the same branch.
+  - X.Y.0-rc.0 will be tagged at the same commit on the same branch.
 - X.Y.Z, Z > 0 (Branch: release-X.Y) ([Patch releases](#patch-releases))
   - [Patch releases](#patch-releases) are released as we cherrypick commits from main into the release-X.Y branch, as needed.
   - X.Y.Z is cut straight from the release-X.Y branch, and X.Y.Z+1-beta.0 is
-    tagged on the followup commit that updates pkg/version/base.go with the beta version.
+    tagged on the followup commit.
 - X.Y.Z, Z > 0 (Branch: release-X.Y.Z) (Branched [patch releases](#patch-releases) only for hotfix situations)
   - These are rarely used and are special in that the X.Y.Z tag is branched to isolate the emergency/critical fix from all other changes that have landed on the